 Who we are

-Financial sustainability to address the growing cancer crisis in Quebec and continue to provide people living with cancer, the benefits of a whole-person integrated approach to wellness.
+• Sustainable financing to address the cancer crisis in Quebec and continue to provide people living with cancer, the benefits of a whole-person integrated approach to wellness.

 Not too long ago, this centre was simply a dream for Debbie Magwood, Executive Director of the WICWC.
 As a Clinical psychologist with over 20 years of experience counseling, sharing her expertise through lectures and a first-hand personal experience with cancer, her vision was to create a centre that would provide psychosocial care and improve the health and well-being of people living with cancer.
 That dream came to a reality in June 2008 when the WICWC was officially registered as a charity.